smaurice101/readthedocs/docs/source/rtms.rst

 .. figure:: rtmsarch.png
    :scale: 70%

-Here is a description of the solution architecture:
+Here is a description of the solution architecture and RTMS solution development using the `TSS <https://tml.readthedocs.io/en/latest/docker.html#tml-solution-studio-tss-container>`_:

 .. list-table::